Fesor24/task-management-system/README.md

 **4 Run the Project**

-After successfullt setting up the database, you can run the project.
+After successfully setting up the database, you can run the project.
 When you do, your browser should open and you should be redirected to Swagger.

 **5 Register an account**